Printed Circuit Board Repair Introduction

 The printed circuit board will not work if the connections aren't done in the right way.
 Use solder and soldering iron to connect the leads of all the components with the corresponding links on the pad.

 When Are PCBs Un-Repairable

 There are different types of printed circuit boards found in the market.
-Two of the major printed circuit boards are rigid pcb and flexible pcb.
-Some circuits are even built by combining both rigid pcb and flexible pcb.
+Two of the major printed circuit boards are rigid PCB and flexible PCB.
+Some circuits are even built by combining both rigid PCB and flexible PCB.
 No matter the type of printed circuit board, it can be repaired using a similar process mentioned above.
 The repairing process mentioned above is a somewhat general process and can be used to replace components on all types of printed circuit boards.
 It is very important to be highly skilled and knowledgeable about the repairing of PCB.
-If you are not sure about the repairing process then it is best to take it to a professional.
+If you are not sure about the repair process then it is best to take it to a professional.
 A professional can carefully replace the defective part with a working one without damaging the pad or other parts of the circuit.